JiriKursky/Custom_components/sonata/README.md

-*This component substitue Sonoff MQTT using http in internal link.
-No calling outside, no opening ports.*
+# This component substitue Sonoff MQTT using http in internal link.
+No calling outside, no opening ports